Software I've written

 tsdl: Time Series Data Library

-The demography package for R contains functions for various demographic analyses.
-It provides facilities for demographic statistics, modelling and forecasting.
+demography: Provides a large number of functions for handling demographic statistics, modelling and forecasting.
 In particular, it implements lifetable calculations; Lee-Carter modelling and variants; functional data analysis of mortality rates, fertility rates, net migration numbers; and stochastic population forecasting.
 [CRAN]

-The hdrcde package provides tools for computation of highest density regions in one and two dimensions, kernel estimation of univariate density functions conditional on one covariate, and multimodal regression. [iframe http://cran.ms.unimelb.edu.au/web/packages/hdrcde/ 600 900]
+hdrcde: Tools for the computation of highest density regions in one and two dimensions, kernel estimation of univariate density functions conditional on one covariate, and multimodal regression.
+[CRAN]